sequelize/website/docs/models/validations-and-constraints.md

 }
 ```

-Head to [the package's readme](https://www.npmjs.com/package/@sequelize/validator.js) for the list of available validators.
+Head to [its TypeDoc page](pathname:///api/v7/modules/_sequelize_validator_js.html) for the list of available validators.

 :::note Future development